The new 12-sided £1 coin became legal tender on 28 March 2017.

 The final specification of the coin and method of introduction were decided after a ten-week public consultation which looked at the physical and material characteristics of the coin, as well as the parameters for the transition.
-Her Majesty’s Treasury and The Royal Mint are continuing to work with industry to introduce the new coin in a manageable way.
+To view the government’s published consultation response please visit Consultation Response Paper .

 Following the coin’s introduction on 28 March, we are now in a six month period when the current round £1 coin and the new 12-sided £1 coin are in circulation at the same time.
 The current £1 coin will lose its legal tender status at midnight on 15 October 2017.

 After the 15 October, the current round £1 coin can continue to be deposited into a customer’s account at most High Street Banks in the UK.